PlatinumGames: 2013–2016: Licensed properties and exclusive games

-In 2013, Kamiya revealed that he would like to have an opportunity to continue PlatinumGames' partnership with Nintendo, creating new properties or working on extending the universe of their existing franchises such as Star Fox.
+In 2013, Kamiya revealed that he would like to have an opportunity to continue PlatinumGames' partnership with Nintendo, creating new properties or working on extending the universe of its existing franchises such as Star Fox.
 Shigeru Miyamoto, who produced Star Fox Zero, expressed his desire to work with external developers so that the project can have a shorter development cycle.
 The team was asked to serve as the game's co-developer after Nintendo saw the Arwing stage of Bayonetta 2.
 Zero, along with its spin-off tower defense game Star Fox Guard, was released in April 2016 to mixed reception.
 By the end of March 2016, Minami stepped down from his position as president and CEO, with executive producer Kenichi Sato replacing him.

 In August 2016, PlatinumGames was revealed to be in a collaboration with Cygames in the development of the action role-playing game Granblue Fantasy: Relink, but in February 2019 it was announced that PlatinumGames would no longer be involved in the project, leaving Cygames to handle the rest of development.

 Kamiya worked on the Microsoft Studios game Scalebound, but it was cancelled in January 2017.
 Creative producer Jean-Pierre Kellams left the company, while Kamiya stopped working as a director and served as a vice president.